Manifold Gaussian Variational Bayes on the Precision Matrix: Implementation aspects

 \subsection{Variance reduction}

-As EMGVB does not involve model gradients the use of the reparametrization trick (RT) \citep{blundell2015weight} is not immediate.
-While eq. \ref{eq:updates_EMGVB} would generally hold, the form of the EMGVB gradient estimators under the RT would differ from eqs. \ref{eq:MC_mu}, \ref{eq:MC_S}: we develop EMGVB as a general and ready-to-use solution for VI that does not require model-specific derivations, yet one may certainly enable the RT within EMGVB.
-Though the use of the RT is quite popular in VI and ML as it empirically yields more accurate estimates of the gradient of the variational objective than alternative approaches \citep{mohamed2020monte}, note that the variance of the RT estimator can be higher than that of the score-function estimator and the path-wise RT estimator is not necessarily preferable \citep{xu2019variance,mohamed2020monte}.
-Not less importantly, note that the use of the score estimator is broader as it does not require $\logpy$ to be differentiable.
+As MGVBP does not involve model gradients, the use of the Reparametrization Trick (RT) \citep{blundell2015weight} is not immediate.
+While \eqref{eq:updates_MGVBP_mu} and \eqref{eq:updates_MGVBP_S} would generally hold, the form of the MGVBP gradient estimators under the RT would differ from \eqref{eq:MC_mu} and \eqref{eq:MC_S}.
+We develop MGVBP as a general and ready-to-use solution for VI that does not require model-specific derivations, yet one may certainly enable the RT within MGVBP.
+The use of the RT is quite popular in VI and ML as it empirically yields more accurate estimates of the gradient of the variational objective than alternative approaches \citep{mohamed2020monte}.
+However, note that, in general, the use of the RT estimator is not necessarily preferable, as its variance can be higher than that of the score-function estimator \citep{xu2019variance,mohamed2020monte}.
+Furthermore, the applicability of the adopted score estimator is broader, as it does not require $\log p\br{\by \vert \bth}$ to be differentiable.

-Control Variates (CV) stand as a simple and effective approach for reducing the variance of the MC gradient estimator, e.g. \citep{paisley2012variational}.
+Control Variates (CV) is a simple and effective approach for reducing the variance of the MC gradient estimator.
 The CV estimator

-is unbiased for the expected gradient, but of equal or smaller variance that the naive MC one.
-For $i=1,2$ the optimal $c_i$ minimizing the variances of the CV estimator is
+is unbiased for the expected gradient but of equal or smaller variance than the naive MC one.
+The optimal $c$ minimizing the variance of the CV estimator is \citep[see, e.g.,][]{paisley2012variational,ranganath2014black}

-By enabling CVs, $S$ can be tuned to balance the estimates' variance and computational performance.
-In Table \ref{tab:logistic_S} we asses that for logistic regression values of $S$ as little as 10 appear satisfactory, yet if the iterative computation of the log-likelihood is not prohibitive we suggest the adoption of a more generous value, e.g. $S \approx$ 100. \cite{magris2022quasi} furthermore shows that the denominator in \ref{eq:c_star} is analytically tractable for a Gaussian $q$, reducing the variance of estimated $c^\star$ and thus improving the overall CVs' efficiency.
-If model gradients are available one may use CV along with the RT to further enhance the efficiency of the expected gradient estimation.
+For a given $S$, the CV estimator reduces the variance of the gradient estimates or, conversely, reduces the number of MC samples required for attaining a desired level of variance.
+In Table \ref{tab:logistic_S}, we asses that for logistic regression, values of $S$ as little as 10 appear satisfactory.
+Yet, if the iterative computation of the log-likelihood is not prohibitive, we suggest adopting a more generous value. \citep{magris2022quasi} furthermore shows that the denominator in \eqref{eq:c_star} is analytically tractable for a Gaussian choice for $q$, reducing the variance of the estimated $c^\star$ and thus improving the overall efficiency of the CV estimator.